 The Collegium mission is to

-- reform research in the humanities and social sciences and to promote interdisciplinary research
+- renew research in the humanities and social sciences and promote interdisciplinary research and theoretical integration;

-The Helsinki Collegium for Advanced Studies provides its fellows excellent facilities to pursue their research in an intellectually stimulating and encouraging environment.
+The Helsinki Collegium for Advanced Studies provides excellent facilities to pursue research in an intellectually stimulating and encouraging environment.
 The Collegium is located in the City Center Campus of the University of Helsinki.
-It provides convenient offices, professional services and easy access to the best libraries.
-In addition to the high level guest lectures and international symposia, the Collegium organizes weekly Brown Bag seminars where Fellows can present and discuss about their on-going research.
-The Collegium also has an electronic publication series COLLeGIUM: Studies Across Disciplines in the Humanities and Social Sciences.
+In addition to the weekly seminar where Fellows present and discuss their on-going research, the Collegium organizes prominent guest lectures and international symposia.
+The Collegium also has an open access publication series in collaboration with the Helsinki University Press.